nvmwill/nexmo-developer/_documentation/en/video/guides/using-azure.md

 <!-- OPT-TODO: Add a link to the video API reference  -->

-Recordings are uploaded to the Windows Azure container you specify.
+Archives are uploaded to the Windows Azure container you specify.

-All recordings are saved to a subdirectory of your Azure container that has your Vonage API key as its name, and each archive is saved to a subdirectory that has the archive ID as its name.
+All archives are saved to a subdirectory of your Azure container that has your Vonage API key as its name, and each archive is saved to a subdirectory that has the archive ID as its name.
 The name of the archive file is archive.mp4 (for a composed archive) or archive.zip (for an individual stream archive).
-(See [Individual stream and composed recordings](/video/guides/archiving#individual-stream-and-composed-recordings).)
+(See [Individual stream and composed archives](/video/guides/archiving#individual-stream-and-composed-archives).)

-For example, consider a recording with the following API key and ID:
+For example, consider an archive with the following API key and ID:

 * API key -- 123456
 * Archive ID -- **ab0baa3d-2539-43a6-be42-b41ff1488af3**